Enabling JIT

 Activate JIT:

-Select the “Enable JIT” button and select an app from the list (must be sideloaded with proper entitlements to appear in the list) to attach a debugger/activate JIT functionality.
+Select the “Connect by App” button and select an app from the list (must be sideloaded with proper entitlements to appear in the list) to attach a debugger and activate JIT functionality.